 Have 6 main team members who compete in every battle with up to 4 team members as alternates, or,

-If you want to give all of your 10 members a chance to compete, you can rotate who is in each battle.
+If you want to give all of your 10 members a chance to compete, you can rotate who is in each battle (this is the most popular method).
 All 10 team members will be allowed in the room for each battle.
 One thing to consider in being fair is the amount of work the different students have done to prepare for the competition.
 Non-competing members in the room will help us keep score.

 Phases of Practicing

 Understanding & Goal Setting.
 At first, students will need to learn how the competition works and know the timeline.
 For some groups, a good motivator is to set a minimum number of books the students must read in order to participate.
 Have a discussion about who wants to try to read all of them and help them set goals for how they can make that happen.
 Dividing up the book list amongst the team members to ensure that all of the books are read can make them all feel a part of a whole.

 Suggest that 2+ team members have read each book

 Be sure team members read all of each book: captions under pictures, introductions, forwards, author’s notes, prologues, etc.